-The amount of the FDT offset is reduced where the amount of the FDT liability that is attributable to those item 1, 2, 3, 5 or 6 franking debits is greater than 10% of the total amount of credits that arose in the franking account for the year.
+The amount of the FDT offset is reduced where the amount of the FDT liability, which is attributable to the franking debits for items 1, 2, 3, 5 and 6, is greater than 10% of the total amount of credits that arose in the franking account for the year.
 The amount of the reduction is equal to 30% of that part of the FDT liability attributable to those franking debits.
-For more information on the debits to the franking account that affect the amount of offset and how to calculate this amount, refer to Franking account tax return and instructions 2009.
+For more information on the debits to the franking account that affect the amount of offset and how to calculate this amount, see Franking account tax return and instructions 2011.